simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

 ## Exploring Different Types of Ethernet Wiring

-When creating custom Ethernet cables, it's essential to consider the type of wiring used within the cable.
+When creating custom Ethernet cables, you need to consider the type of wiring used within the cable.
 The choice of wiring can significantly impact the cable's performance, durability, and suitability for specific applications.
 Here are some common types of Ethernet wiring:

 ### Stranded vs. Solid Core Wiring